aishek/nihilist/README.md

 current_user.admin?
 ```

 So when your project grow and other methods got it place inside `User` model you have to define same methods in `Guest` model which contains no logic but only return `false` or `nil`.
+In that case Nigilist could be helpful.

 ## License